rust-lang/book/nostarch/chapter19.md

 extension of the functionality of the trait without breaking the existing implementation code.

-### Disambiguation: Calling Methods with the Same Name
+### Disambiguating Between Methods with the Same Name

 Nothing in Rust prevents a trait from having a method with the same name as another trait’s method, nor does Rust prevent you from implementing both traits